LiteracyBridge/amplio-suite/README.md

 Note some problems we had in staging, for the day we go to prod

 - [Add secrets manager to the VPC](https://aws.amazon.com/blogs/security/how-to-connect-to-aws-secrets-manager-service-within-a-virtual-private-cloud/)

+## Minimum browser requirements

+### Browsers versions
+The following are the minimum supported browsers versions:

+Google Chrome 80.0+
+Firefox 75.0+
+Safari 13+
+Opera 67+
+Edge 18+

+### Screen resolutions
+The minimum supported screen resolution is 1366x768.
+Mobile devices and screen resolutions less than 1366x768 are not supported.